-There are many other ways to spend meaningful time, as learning new skills, exercising or taking care of your heath, side hustling or simple just enjoy from being close to my loved ones.
+There are many other ways to spend meaningful time, as learning new skills, exercising, side hustling or simply just enjoying from being closer to my loved ones.
 These are far better investment opportunities to me.

 When it comes to investing, people tend to stick with whatever they know best, preferring to trust what’s most familiar.
 This is known as “home bias”.
 I have to say that I am not an exception and I have invested disproportionally in both of the countries I thought I had a better edge on, Spain and the UK.
 The result is a heavy disproportion on my alternative investments, having allocated more than I should have in platforms such as Property Partner and Housers.

 I believe that being overexposed to any country is a mistake, and that also includes the US.
 A recent article written by Ray Dalio shows the Big Cycles Over The Last 500 Years and how empires have arisen and consequently fall.

 Certainly, US investors have enjoyed from the highest stock market return over the last century, but will that last forever?
 Governments are taking unprecedented measures to combat Covid-19.
 Will that make China the new empire?
 Will US stocks continue outperforming the rest of the world stocks during the next 20-30 years that I am expecting to be fully invested in?